A Product of the NC

-There are two reasons for the slight discrepancies between figures in NC Tower and counts of students and graduates published by the UNC General Administration and the NC Community College System.
-First, NC Tower focuses on counting unique individuals who were enrolled or graduating during a given school or program year (July 1 – June 30).
-Educational agencies often count degrees conferred, or count fall semester enrollment as part of their reporting requirements.
-These cause figures to fluctuate slightly from what is in NC Tower.
-Secondly, in order to maintain the integrity of CFS data, records with invalid Social Security Numbers are not loaded into the system.
-This prevents employment rates in NC Tower from being distorted by invalid SSNs that do not have a match in the wage data.
+There are two reasons for the slight discrepancies between figures in NC TOWER and counts of students and graduates published by the UNC General Administration and the NC Community College System.
+First, NC TOWER focuses on counting unique individuals who were enrolled or graduating during a given school or program year (July 1 – June 30).
+Educational agencies often count degrees conferred, or fall semester enrollment, as part of their reporting requirements, and these reports may not correspond exactly to the July 1 – June 30 reporting year used by NC TOWER.
+Secondly, to maintain the integrity of the data, records with invalid Social Security Numbers are not included in NC TOWER.
+This prevents employment rates in NC TOWER from being distorted by invalid SSNs that do not have a match in the wage data.
 However, it also means that student and graduate counts will be slightly lower than agency statistics.
 SSN verification removes approximately 1% of UNC General Administration records and 9% of NC Community College System records.

-NC Tower looks at outcomes for individuals over 10 years (defined as 4-quarter periods) starting one quarter after their degree is conferred.
-For instance, if a student graduated in May of 2006 (i.e., Q2 2006), that student's employment status "After 1 Year" will be determined by the presence or absence of associated quarterly wage records in the next four quarters (i.e., Q3 2006, Q4 2006, Q1 2007, Q2 2007).
-Mean and percentile wages are based on the sum of the individual's wages over the four quarters in the year in question.
+NC TOWER looks at outcomes for individuals over 12 years (defined as 4-quarter periods) starting one quarter after their degree is conferred.
+For instance, if a student graduated in May of 2006 (quarter two of 2006), that student's employment status "After 1 Year" will be determined by the presence or absence of associated quarterly wage records in any of the next four quarters (i.e., quarters three or four of 2006, or quarters one or two of 2007).
+Mean and percentile wages for “After 1 Year” are based on the sum of the individual's wages during the four quarters following degree conferral.
+Quarters in which no wages were earned are excluded from these calculations.
 Wage data is not adjusted for inflation, but simply reflects the actual dollar amounts of wages earned.

 Industrial sectors are based on NAICS "supersectors" used by the Quarterly Census of Employment and Wages program of the Federal Bureau of Labor Statistics.
-Within NC Tower, the Retail Trade sector, Educational Services sector, and Health Care and Social Assistance sector have been broken out of their BLS-designated supersector.
-Numbers of students working for employers with an unknown industrial sector are not reported.
+Within NC TOWER, the Retail Trade, Educational Services, and Health Care and Social Assistance sectors have been broken out of their BLS-designated supersector.
+The number of students working for employers with an unknown industrial sector are not reported.